Exclusive: Trump vows 'no concessions' with Turkey over detained U.S. pastor

 Trump added: "I like Turkey.
 I like the people of Turkey very much.
 Until now I had a very good relationship as you know with the president.
 I got along with him great.
 I had a very good relationship.
 But it can’t be a one-way street.
 It’s no longer a one-way street for the United States."

+Trump said Putin did not raise with him the issue of U.S. sanctions on Russia but that he would consider lifting them if Russia took steps on such areas as Syria or Ukraine.

+"I would consider it if they do something that would be good for us.
+But I wouldn’t consider it without that," he said.

-Trump had suggested earlier this month he would be willing to meet Iranian President Hassan Rouhani if the Iranians wanted to discuss the dispute over Iran's nuclear program.
+Turning to Iran, Trump showed little interest in meeting Iranian President Hassan Rouhani to discuss the dispute over Iran's nuclear program after earlier this month expressing a willingness to do so.

-The Iranians, including Supreme Leader Ali Khamanei, have shrugged off the offer.
-Asked to respond to Iran's refusal to meet, Trump said it not matter to him whether they met or not.
+The Iranians, including Supreme Leader Ali Khamenei, have dismissed the offer.
+Trump said it did not matter to him whether he met Iran's leaders and that there had been no U.S. outreach toward Iran to discuss talks.

+Trump's withdrawal of the United States from the nuclear deal between Iran and world powers earlier this year has raised tensions between Washington and Tehran.

+"If they want to meet that’s fine, and if they don’t want to meet, I couldn’t care less," he said.

-(Reporting By Steve Holland, Jeff Mason and James Oliphant, editing by Ross Colvin)
+(Reporting by Steve Holland, Jeff Mason and James Oliphant in Washington; Additional reporting by Matt Spetalnick; Editing by Ross Colvin and James Dalgleish)

 By Steve Holland, Jeff Mason and James Oliphant